 Undoubtedly, IT readiness and digital transformation in Malaysia have proven to be crucial and essential during these extraordinarily difficult times to enable local businesses to stay connected with the outside world and improve on their customer experience and generate the business outcomes.

-For those who work from home, they are fully dependent on home-based internet line and email to communicate with their office colleagues, customers and business partners.
+For those who work from home (WFH), they are fully dependent on home-based internet line and email to communicate with their office colleagues, customers and business partners.
 Very often, most businesses use Video Conferencing (VC) facilities for meetings, discussions, and hosting activities.

-Although work-from-home (WFH) arrangements are popular and have almost become a standard practice today, data protection and cybersecurity concerns have become hot topics that are debated.
+Although WFH arrangements are popular and have almost become a standard practice today, data protection and cybersecurity concerns have become hot topics that are debated.

 For example, it is likely that devices used for WFH are ill-equipped or lack the necessary security features and controls.
 Internet connections may be made via unsecured Wi-Fi networks at home.
 With such risks, data protection and cybersecurity become key concerns.

-As reported by local media sources(1)(2), a total of 3,906 complaints was lodged with the Cyber999 Help Centre during Malaysia’s MCO period from 18 March to 30 June this year, an increase of more than 90% compared to the same period last year, involving cyberbullying, fraud, intrusion, hacking attempts and phishing.
+As reported by local media sources(1)(2), a total of 3,906 complaints was lodged with the Cyber999 Help Centre during Malaysia’s MCO period from 18 March to 30 June 2020, an increase of more than 90% compared to the same period in 2019, involving cyberbullying, fraud, intrusion, hacking attempts and phishing.

 Most of these cases occurred in urban areas with a high-speed internet connection.
 Thus, for employees working in a mobile environment, it is critical for their organisations to take precautions to defend and secure their infrastructure and data from damage, unauthorised access and misuse.